infinum/frontend-handbook/React/Readme Structure.md

 ## Deployment

 Detailed documentation on where the project runs and how it's deployed.
-Can be esp. usefull if you use Docker or Passenger to host this site because this could require you to have some special files/scripts in the project.
+Can be esp. useful if you use Docker or Passenger to host this site because this could require you to have some special files/scripts in the project.

 ## Git workflow

 Explain in detail how you work, what branches do you use, who is allowed to push to what and when.
-Explain how PRs should be strucutred, how do you tie them to work tickets in Productive/Jira.
+Explain how PRs should be structured, how do you tie them to work tickets in Productive/Jira.

 ## Styleguide